 Now let’s talk nutrition.
 Which do you think gives your body more complete nutrition, a whole food like cucumbers or cabbage that’s fermented and contains, besides the nutrients in the food itself, billions of health-giving probiotic microbes, or a capsule that contains a powdered and dried form of some of the same microbes?

 And don’t forget the effectiveness of the microbes themselves when they gallop down your gullet along with fermented whole foods.
-Beneficial gut bacteria are already alive and working in wildbrine products like our popular cabbage family foods: kimchi, sauerkraut, and coleslaw.
-With probiotic supplements, some bacteria are lost in the freeze-drying process, some die off during their stay on a store shelf, and some are lost when they wake up in the harsh environment of stomach acid — all of which can lessen the product’s effectiveness.
+Beneficial gut bacteria are already alive and working in wildbrine products like our popular cabbage family foods: kimchi and sauerkraut.
+With probiotic supplements, some bacteria are lost in the freeze-drying process, some die off during their stay on a store shelf, and some are lost when they wake up in the harsh environment of stomach acid -- all of which can lessen the product’s effectiveness.

 What are the Advantages of the Natural Probiotics in Food?

 Fermented foods have one major advantage: Many of the bacteria are sequestered within the foodstuffs, protected from that initial harsh stomach environment.
 The soluble fiber in the food, called prebiotics, are resistant to digestion both from stomach acid and the bacteria found in the small intestine.
 The gut bacteria in the large intestine, the last part of the alimentary journey, are not only capable of digesting the prebiotic elements in the food, they thrive on them!